Mullineux map: $d$-balanced partitions and $d$-runner matrices: Abacus Mullineux Algorithm

 The combination of (i) and (ii) implies that $T_0 = B_s(m_e(\lambda)')$.
 Consequently, for any integer $s'$ if we start with $S=B_{s'}(\lambda)$, the algorithm returns $B_{s'}(m_e(\lambda)')$.
 Taking $s'=0$ shows the `moreover' part. \end{proof}

-\begin{remark} There are two things to note. \begin{enumerate}[label=\textnormal{(\roman*)}] \item A similar (but much simpler) inductive argument on the size of $\lambda$, which uses the fact that $\hat{s} > \max T_1$ from the proof, shows that at every step, before we add $\ms_e(S)$ to $T$, we have $\ms_e(S)<\min T$ (or $T = \varnothing$).
-In particular, $\ms_e(S)\notin T$. \item A similar (but much simpler) inductive argument on the size of $\lambda$ also shows that in the final step the union $S\cup T$ is disjoint. \end{enumerate} \end{remark}
+\begin{remark} There are three things to note. \begin{enumerate}[label=\textnormal{(\roman*)}] \item A similar (but much simpler) inductive argument on the size of $\lambda$, which uses the fact that $\hat{s} > \max T_1$ from the proof, shows that at every step, before we add $\ms_e(S)$ to $T$, we have $\ms_e(S)<\min T$ (or $T = \varnothing$).
+In particular, $\ms_e(S)\notin T$. \item A similar (but much simpler) inductive argument on the size of $\lambda$ also shows that in the final step the union $S\cup T$ is disjoint. \item One can replace $T$ by $T\cup S$ and terminate the process earlier, namely, once $S$ is a $\beta$-set of an $e$-core partition.
+This is because if $S$ is a $\beta$-set of an $e$-core partition, then its stable index is $0$ and the following step of the algorithm removes the greatest bead of $S$ and places it in $T$, transforming $S$ into a $\beta$-set of some other $e$-core partition, to which the same argument applies.
+From this observation we immediately see that $m_e$ maps $e$-core partitions to their conjugates, a fact which is not apparent from Mullineux's original algorithm. \end{enumerate} \end{remark}